Suor/funcy/docs/seqs.rst

         stats[2] # -> ['ab']
         stats[3] # -> [], since stats is defaultdict

-    One can use :func:`split_by` when grouping by boolean predicate.
+    One can use :func:`split` when grouping by boolean predicate.
 See also :func:`py:itertools.groupby`.

 .. function:: group_by_keys(get_keys, seq)